Atlanticx-Datos/100_Oportunidades/README.md

 ## Description

-100 ︱ Oportunidades is a platform dedicated to connecting artists, students, researches and cultural workers with global opportunities such as scholarships, residencies, and competitions.
-Our mission is to make these opportunities accessible to everyone, while also inviting developers to join us in refining and expanding this open-source project.
+100 + Opportunities is a platform dedicated to connecting **artists, students, researchers and cultural workers** from the continent with **global calls** for professional development and training.
+The project builds public data regarding grants, residencies, production and/or mobility funds, awards and competitions.
+Our mission is to ensure that these opportunities are treated from the perspective of the "Digital Public Goods" alliance, **a UN project to promote open source for social impact**.
+At the same time, we invite developers to join us in refining and expanding this project by gradually making it open source.

 ### Origin of Opportunities

-The opportunities featured on our platform are sourced through an automated process that scrapes information from various opportunity websites.
-This method allows us to overcome barriers such as paywalls and complex navigation, ensuring that opportunities are up-to-date and accessible.
-Additionally, our Notion database is enhanced with artificial intelligence to generate quick, readable summaries of each opportunity.
+The opportunities presented on our platform are obtained through an automated process.
+It is a script that uses the javascript library called "Playright" to collect information from various websites.
+This method allows us to overcome some subscription walls within monetized projects and, above all, to make the information accessible within the framework of the accessibility guidelines of the DPG alliance.

 ### For Artists, Students, Researchers and Cultural Workers